-Miscommunication in Relationships: Can you recall the last time you felt confused in your relationship because you couldn’t find an explanation for the behavior of your partner?
+As a couples counselor and relationship coach, I often talk to couples about miscommunication in relationships.
+Can you recall the last time you felt confused in your relationship because you couldn’t find an explanation for the behavior of your partner?
 The last time you felt worried that things might not be going well because something happened that seemed like a bad sign?

 If she hasn’t returned my text message in the past three hours, she must be upset with me.